nikgodda/bf6-portal-scripting-template/README.md

 # BF6 Portal Mod Template

-This is the official starter template for creating Battlefield 6 Portal Mods using TypeScript.
+This is the starter template for creating Battlefield 6 Portal Mods using TypeScript.

 It provides: